costajob/app-servers/README.md

 go run servers/go_server.go
 ```

-#### Throughput
-GO is a pretty fast language, although a bit slower since version 1.7.

 #### Memory
 GO memory consumption is good, considering the embedded runtime.

 #### CPU
-GO uses one routine per connection to run on all of the cores.
+GO uses one routine per connection to run more than one core.

 ### Tokio minihttp
 Rust standard library does not include a HTTP server, so i relied on a minimal library named [Tokio minihttp](https://github.com/tokio-rs/tokio-minihttp).